 I make sure to open my drapes and have installed solar tubes in darker areas of my home (our hallway).
 I have painted the walls in our darkest rooms bright, light colors.
 When I’m up before the sun, I turn on all the lights in the area of the house that I am in.

-I know that I hit my limit of coping with Michigan weather every February so I save up all year to go someplace warm and sunny many years.
-If only I could find a way to bill that to my health insurance.
+I know that I hit my limit of coping with Michigan weather every February so I save up all year to go someplace warm and sunny every year.
+If only I could find a way to bill that to my Health Savings Account.
 Funny thing is, the article from the Mayo Clinic even recommends taking a trip as a way to manage SAD, “Take a trip.
 If possible, take winter vacations in sunny, warm locations if you have winter seasonal affective disorder .”

 Do you have SAD as well?
 What AT or strategies have worked for you?